Grandparents have custody and visitation rights. Learn More About Grandparents' Rights below:

-When a Child Has Been Raised Primarily by a Grandparent, Can a Parent Be Awarded Custody?
+When a Child has been Raised by Grandparents, Can the parent(s) be Awarded Custody?

 In that case, a child was born to unmarried parents in 2008.
 In 2011, the parents consented to the child's maternal grandmother being granted temporary guardianship of the child.
 The father, who was 20 years old when the child was born, had little to no involvement in the child's life for the first few years.
 He acknowledged that, during that time he used drugs and alcohol and was "just young and wild and partied a lot."
 Eventually, as the father matured, he straightened out his life and wanted to be more involved in the life of his son.